ToGz/uczenieMaszynowe2/README.md

-Minesweeper & Tetris implementations created usiong chatGPT for educational puropses
+Minesweeper & Tetris implementations created using chatGPT for educational puropses